mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~
 {: title="Forward secrecy and post-compromise security" }

-Post-compromise security is provided between epochs by members regularly
+Post-compromise security is provided between epochs by members
-updating their leaf key in the ratchet tree.
-Updating their leaf key prevents
+regularly updating their leaf key in the ratchet tree.
+Updating their
-group secrets from continuing to be encrypted to public keys whose private keys
+leaf key prevents group secrets from continuing to be encrypted to
-had previously been compromised.
+public keys whose private keys had previously been compromised.
+Note
+that sending an Update proposal does not achieve PCS until another
+member includes it in a Commit.
+Members can achieve immediate PCS by
+sending their own Commit and populating the `path` field, as described
+in {{commit}}.
+To be clear, in all these cases, the PCS guarantees
+come into effect when the members of the group process the relevant
+Commit, not when the sender creates it.

 Forward secrecy between epochs is provided by deleting private keys from past
 versions of the ratchet tree, as this prevents old group secrets from being
 re-derived.
 Forward secrecy *within* an epoch is provided by deleting message
 encryption keys once they've been used to encrypt or decrypt a message.
+Note that group secrets and message encryption keys are shared by the
+group, and thus their is a risk to forward secrecy as long as any
+member has not deleted these keys.
+This is a particular risk if a member
+is offline for a long period of time.
+Applications SHOULD have mechanisms
+for evicting group members which are offline for too long (e.g., have
+not changed their key within some period).

 New groups are also at risk of using previously compromised keys (as with
 post-compromise security), if a member is added to a new group via an old